AdobeDocs/journey-optimizer-learn.en/help/experimentation/create-experiments-for-in-app-messages.md

 ---
-title: Create experiments for in-app messages
+title: Create content experiments for in-app messages
 description: Learn how to configure experiments to A/B test in-app messages.
 feature: In App, Experimentation
 role: User